YuuneesIBH/KdG-IBM-Mainframe-WebControlCenter/README.md

 This project was developed as part of the mainframe curriculum at Karel de Grote University of Applied Sciences and Arts.
 It provides a modern web interface for managing IBM Z mainframe systems, making it easier for students and developers to work with datasets, jobs, and USS files without the traditional 3270 terminal.

+## Key Features

+- Modern Flask-based Web UI running on IBM z/OS USS
+- Zowe CLI integration for datasets, jobs, and USS operations
+- Browse HLQs, open PDS members, edit and save dataset content
+- Create new members and submit JCL directly from the editor
+- Job monitoring with spool viewer and return-code detection
+- USS file manager with upload, download, and navigation
+- Activity Dashboard logging all actions and timestamps
+- Clean, responsive Apple-style interface
+- UTF-8 compliant, modular architecture, easy deployment
+- Designed to modernize core mainframe workflows… **and more!**

 ### Why this project?

 Traditional mainframe interfaces have a steep learning curve.
 This web application makes mainframe operations more accessible by: